obarthel/dhcp-client/README.md

 `find-dhcp-servers` was built on top of Samuel Jacob's "Simple DHCP client" -- thank you very much!

 The numerous changes and additions I made to the code came about because I had no luck at all to find a [suitable scapy version](http://www.secdev.org/projects/scapy/), a modern version of [nmap](https://nmap.org) or a simple script wrapper for [tcpdump](http://www.tcpdump.org) which would help me to diagnose a network problem on three different servers.
-The servers in question were either too old to run the Scapy or did not support NMAP 6.0.
+The servers in question were either too old to run Scapy (for lack of Python 2.7) or did not support NMAP 6.0.

 But, hey, I have been programming 'C' since 1987, and I have been writing DHCP client software before ;-)